T-AbdelAlim/CraniumPy/README.md

 Runs as a local web app or a standalone desktop app.
 The legacy PyQt5 version is on the `legacy-craniumpy` branch.

 Current capabilities (rigid registration and manual landmarking only - see [Registration](#registration)):
-- Rigid, landmark-based registration.
+- Rigid, landmark-based registration, with an optional secondary frontal landmark (e.g. subnasale) for the displayed/saved mesh.
 - Template overlay comparison with center-of-gravity offset.
 - Mesh repair ([PyMeshFix](https://pymeshfix.pyvista.org/)) and optional resampling to a target vertex count.
 - [Validated](http://dx.doi.org/10.1097/SCS.0000000000009448) automated head measurements.
-- Facial asymmetry scoring.
+- Facial asymmetry scoring, with an in-viewer colour scale.

 ![Reconstruction](resources/CraniumPy_info.png)